 HaSadna, 28 Derech Hebron, +972 2 567 2265

-If you don’t have time for a full meal but still want to taste some food from the famous Machneyuda chefs, the ptreet food restaurant GG Kubala is the perfect solution.
+If you don’t have time for a full meal but still want to taste some food from the famous Machneyuda chefs, the street food restaurant GG Kubala is the perfect solution.
 The menu includes mostly sandwiches made with Kubala, which is a cross between Yemenite Kubaneh and Challah roll.
 Fillings include corn beef with pickled cabbage, beef kebab dripping with sour tahina, burger, fried fish with aioli, and charcoal-grilled cabbage and tahina and chimichurri.
 They also have a dessert kubala covered with toffee sauce, cinnamon and cream cheese.
 Prices range from NIS 36-46 for a sandwich or NIS 60 for a meal, which includes home-made fries and a drink.

 GG Kubala, 1 HaDekel Street, +972 54 343 9332 and a second branch in Sarona Market (Not Kosher).

 The final venue that the group owns is simply called Wine Bar.
 The bar food menu includes a selection of bruschetta, club sandwiches, a cheese platter, a cold meat platter and various nibbles.
 As well as local Israeli wines, the wine menu includes a variety of wine from France, Italy, Spain, Chile, Austria, Germany and Portugal.
-Most of the wines are available by the glass or by the bottle.
-Wine Bar is open for lunch and is a relaxing place for a coffee and sandwich during the day.
+Most of the wines are available by glass or by bottle.
 The food is nice for a local wine bar but is not as creative as the rest of the Machne group.

 Wine Bar, 28 Derech Aza, +972 2 966 6472